tadaszelvys/server-library/doc/component/jwt_access_token_manager.md

 * RS256, RS384, RS512 (require private RSA key)
 * PS256, PS384, PS512 (require private RSA key)

-We recommend you to use `RS512` algorithm as it is quite fast and uses a public/private RSA key pair.
+We recommend you to use `RS512` algorithm as it is quite fast, secured and uses a public/private (RSA) key pair.

 ## Keys